 Your Teen needs someone to talk to about their problems

-I help talented and capable teen boys struggling with confidence so they can live a life of joy and connection.
-Being a teenager can be difficult at times.
+I help talented and capable teens struggling with confidence so they can live a life of joy and connection.
+Being a teenager here in Charlotte, NC can be difficult at times.
 Many teens are struggling with anxiety and depression these days.
-Keeping up with school, social life, sports, extra curriculars is stressful.
+Keeping up with school, social life, sports, and extra-curriculars is stressful.
 Some are just having a hard time finding their place, feeling lonely and awkward.
 Social media and the internet complicate things too.

 Maybe you’ve noticed something is off with your teen lately.
 They’re more withdrawn than normal, seem insecure, worried, and stressed.
 Maybe you notice them feeling down or more irritable lately, not enjoying the things that used to bring them pleasure.
 Or perhaps they’re stressed, trying to do everything perfect, and worried about failing.